 From 29 September until 2

-October the second annual conference of University of Applied Science Network (UASnet) took place in Bragança, Portugal.
+October the second conference of the University of Applied Science Network (UASnet) took place in Bragança, Portugal.
 During these days, more than 200 participants

 from more than 15 different countries shared information and discussed the role